HaroldMills/Vesper/docs/tutorial.rst

    Four common types of operations on Vesper archive data.

-An *import* operation imports audio data and/or related metadata into an archive.
+An *import* operation imports audio recordings and/or related metadata into an archive from an external source.
 For example, in this tutorial you’ll exercise two different kinds of import operations, one for audio recordings and another for metadata pertaining to them.

 A *view* operation creates some sort of graphical representation of data for you to view and in some cases interact with, for example a spectrogram or a chart.

-A *process* operation processes data, for example by running an automatic detector or classifier, or by classifying a set of audio clips according to a key that you type on your keyboard.
+A *process* operation processes data, for example by running an automatic detector or classifier, or by classifying a set of short audio clips according to a key that you type on your keyboard.

-Finally, an *export* operation exports data from an archive for use in other software.
+Finally, an *export* operation exports data from an archive to an external destination.
 For example, in this tutorial you’ll export detected bird calls from your archive as audio files.

 Getting started